Hida-Mat\'ern Kernel: Abstract

 \section{Abstract}

-We present the class of \textit{\HM} kernels, which is the canonical family of covariance functions over the entire space of stationary Gauss-Markov Processes.
-It extends upon \Matern kernels, by allowing for flexible construction of priors over processes with oscillatory components.
+We present the class of \textit{\HM} kernels, a canonical family of covariance functions that densely represents the entire space of stationary Gauss-Markov processes.
+It extends upon the \Matern kernels with flexible oscillatory components.
 Any stationary kernel, including the widely used squared-exponential and spectral mixture kernels, are either directly within this class or are appropriate asymptotic limits, demonstrating the generality of this class.
-Taking advantage of its Markovian nature we show how to represent such processes as state space models using only the kernel and its derivatives.
-In turn this allows us to perform Gaussian Process inference more efficiently and side step the usual computational burdens.
-We also show how exploiting special properties of the state space representation enables improved numerical stability in addition to further reductions of computational complexity.
+Taking advantage of its Markovian nature, we show how to analytically represent a \HM process as a state-space model using only the kernel and its derivatives.
+In turn this allows us to perform Gaussian process inference more efficiently and side step the usual computational burdens.
+We further improve the numerical stability and reduce computational complexity by exploiting the structural properties of the state-space representation.